hariharansr2004/Java-Cheat-Sheet/README.md

 - If local var and global var names are same first priority is always given to local variables because they are inside method and nearer for execution to JVM.

 ### Can we directly use static variables inside the main?
--	No, we can’t use the static variables inside the main without a method.
+- No, we can’t use the static variables inside the main method. because the static modifier is not allowed for local variables.

 ### Can we mark a local variable as static?
-- No, we cannot mark a local variable with a static keyword.
+- No, we cannot mark a local variable with a static keyword because local variables exist only within a method and are destroyed once the method exits.

 ### How to access static variables without using methods?
 - By directly printing the name of the variables